Kailash Mansarovar Yatra: Once In A Lifetime Experience

 Mount Kailash pilgrimage site's beautiful scenery in the sunset

-People who are between 18 and 70 years old and in good health are eligible to take the Kailash Mansarovar Yatra.
-The yatra can be done on foot, by bus, by Land cruiser, or by helicopter.
+People who are between 18 and 70 years old and in good health are eligible to take the Kailash Mansarovar yatra trip.
+The yatra can be done on foot, by bus, or by helicopter.
 To undertake the yatra, please book either through the Ministry of External Affairs or through a Tibet/Nepal tour operator.

-- To reach Kailash Mansarovar, Indian pilgrims can take a road trip from Dehli.
-The Ministry of External Affairs organizes the yatra from June-September each year through two different routes -- Lipulekh Pass (Uttarakhand) and Nathu La Pass (Sikkim).
+To reach Kailash Mansarovar, Indian pilgrims can take a road trip from Dehli.
+The Ministry of External Affairs organizes the yatra from June to September each year through two different routes -- Lipulekh Pass (Uttarakhand) and Nathu La Pass (Sikkim).
 The yatra is conducted in batches with a certain number of pilgrims each year.
+Alternatively, you can go to Kathmandu to join the Kailash Mansarovar pilgrimage trip starting here.
+If you have a US passport or other passport, you can fly to Lhasa to start your Kailash Mansarovar trip.

 - Via Lipulekh Pass